 We were just reading that in our family worship this morning.

-Um speaking about uh God's sovereignty, God is in control.
+God is in control.

 The world tells us no one's in control except the elite.

-Um, and we just need to trust.
+And we just need to trust.

 I'm not fleeing.

-There are steps, it's called every day, every detail, every sorrow, every success, all are ordered, not by fate, not by luck, but by the Lord.
+Every day, every detail, every sorrow, every success, all are ordered, not by fate, not by luck, but by the Lord.

 So there's purpose in my life.

-Um the word they're ordered in the Hebrew, it means established, it's fixed, it's set in place.
+The word they're ordered in the Hebrew, it means established, it's fixed, it's set in place.

-Um God just God doesn't just react to your life, he he has written it.
+God doesn't just react to your life.

-He is the great sovereign who guides his child through the maze of life with with infinite wisdom.
+He is the great sovereign who guides his child through the maze of life with infinite wisdom.

-So um, and who is this good man?
+And who is this good man?

-It says the steps of a good man are ordered by the Lord.
+He says the steps of a good man are ordered by the Lord.

 Who is it?